mlrun/mlrun/docs/concepts/multi-stage-workflows.md

 input (which, of course, defines the order of execution).

 MLRun supports running workflows on a `local` or [`kubeflow`](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/) pipeline engine.
-The `local` engine runs the workflow as a local process, which is simpler for debuggimg and running simple/sequential tasks.
+The `local` engine runs the workflow as a local process, which is simpler for debugging and running simple/sequential tasks.
 The `kubeflow` ("kfp") engine runs as a task over the cluster and supports more advanced operations (conditions, branches, etc.).
 You can select the engine at runtime.
 Kubeflow-specific directives like conditions and branches are not supported by the `local` engine.